-- Melt 1 tablespoon of the butter in a large skillet over medium-high heat.
-Add the onion and garlic.
+- Melt 1 Tablespoon butter in a large skillet over medium-high heat.
+Add 1 chopped onion and 4 minced garlic.
 Cook, stirring occasionally, until tender and just starting to brown, about 10 minutes.
 Transfer the mixture to a medium bowl.

-- Melt another tablespoon of the butter in the skillet, again over medium-high heat.
-Add the zucchini in a single layer and cook, stirring occasionally, until browned and tender, about 5 minutes per side.
+- Melt another Tablespoon butter in the skillet, again over medium-high heat.
+Add 1 pound zucchini in a single layer and cook, stirring occasionally, until browned and tender, about 5 minutes per side.
 Transfer the zucchini to a colander and let it drain over a plate or in your sink.
-Melt 1 more tablespoon of the butter and add the yellow squash in a single layer and cook in the same manner as the zucchini.
+Melt 1 more Tablespoon of butter and add 1 pound yellow squash in a single layer and cook in the same manner as the zucchini.
 Add the yellow squash to the zucchini in the colander.
 Using a rubber spatula, press gently on the squash mixture to remove excess moisture.
-Stir the squash into the onion mixture and add 1 cup of the cheddar.
+Stir the squash into the onion mixture and add 1 cup cheddar.

-- Add the corn to this mixture.
-Cook's note: Since the skillet is still warm, I like to toss the corn into it and quickly brown it on medium-high before adding, this adds nice flavor to the corn but is not critical.
+- Since the skillet is still warm, I like to toss the corn into it and quickly brown it on medium-high before adding, this adds nice flavor to the corn but is not critical.

-- Sprinkle 1 cup of the crackers in the bottom of the baking dish.
+- Sprinkle 1 cup crackers in the bottom of the baking dish.
 Top them with the squash mixture.

-- Whisk the eggs in a medium bowl.
-Add the milk, basil, salt, black pepper, hot sauce and whisk until combined.
+- Whisk 3 eggs in a medium bowl.
+Add 1 ½ cups milk, 3 Tablespoons basil, 1 teaspoon salt, black pepper, ½ teaspoon hot sauce and whisk until combined.